Passenger railroad car: Open coach

-In one variant, an "open coach" has a central aisle; the car's interior is often filled with row upon row of seats as in a passenger airliner.
+In one variant, an "open coach" has a central aisle; the car's interior is often filled with row upon row of seats as in a passenger airliner, coach bus, or a school bus.
 Other arrangements of the "open" type are also found, including seats around tables, seats facing the aisle (often found on mass transit trains since they increase standing room for rush hour), and variations of all three.
 Seating arrangement is typically [2+2], while the hard seat in China has [3+2] arrangements.
 The seating arrangements and density, as well as the absence or presence of other facilities depends on the intended use – from mass transit systems to long distance luxury trains.
 Some cars have reclining seats to allow for easier sleeping by passengers not traveling in a sleeping car.

 Compartment

 In another variant, "closed" coaches, "corridor" coaches or "compartment" cars have a side corridor to connect individual compartments along the body of the train, each with two rows of seats facing each other.

 In both arrangements carry-on baggage is stowed on a shelf above the passenger seating area.
 The opening into the cars is usually located at both ends of the carriage, often into a small hallway – which in railway parlance is termed a vestibule.
 Earlier designs of UK coaching stock had additional door or doors along their length, some supporting compartmentalised carriages.